pooja-primelab/storage-ShareFile/README.md

 # FileShare
-FileShare is an effort to prototype a distributed, peer-to-peer file sharing (or torrenting) network.
-The Peers are different nodes or users in the network who may wish to share files with one another, while the SwarmMaster acts almost like an indexing server, helping a Peer to join the network and find files on other Peers.
+This is simple distributed P2P file sharing network allowing nodes to connect, register and share files.

 ## Run Project in Local
 ```
 cd src/main
 go run main.go
 ```
+This starts a HTTP server running on port: 5000

 ## Contents
 * `src/`: Contains the code for FileShare, a peer-to-peer distributed file sharing system.